The healer’s VS the warrior’s path

 Water tai chi VS Fire Tai chi

-As I have mentioned in another article, my arm strength is quite bad.
+As I have mentioned in the article what a Daoist temple taught me about life, my arm strength is quite bad.
 One day, I noticed when I was massaging my friend’s back at the temple, my hands and arms were getting tired really quickly.
 It’s of course important to know the technique, but if you lack physical strength, then you won’t hold a long time.
 I know that if I ever want to become a good healer, I will have to train what I dislike the most, push-ups…ugh!

 When a person is ill, their meridians are messed up.
 You need to help them flow again normally.
 This takes energy that you need train for it to build up in yourself.
 If you wish to transmit your energy to heal someone than you must stock enough energy for you to use on yourself throughout the day and then have some extra to spare.